newrelic/docs-website/src/data-dictionary/events/NrConsumption/consumption.md

   - NrMTDConsumption
 ---

 The amount of consumption converted to the unit of pricing.
-For example, for Data Platform, consumption is equal to GigabytesIngested.
-For Full Stack Observability, consumption is equal to FullUsers.
-This attribute is useful if you want to see consumption faceted by productLine or other attribute.
+For example, for data ingest, consumption is equal to GigabytesIngested.
+For billable users, consumption is equal to FullPlatformUsers.
+This attribute is useful if you want to see consumption faceted by productLine or another attribute.